Boemokg/Boemokg/README.md

 ### Dumelang 👋

- My name is kagiso and i am a Masters of Science student with Biological science with the biological science department at the University of Cape Town.
+I am a Master of Science student in Biological Sciences at the University of Cape Town, specializing in ecological spatial modeling.
+My research focuses on applying spatial data analysis techniques to model species distribution and understand the ecological factors influencing them.
+In addition, I explore the same methods to analyze societal phenomena like crime rates and disease spread, using data science and machine learning approaches to uncover meaningful patterns.
+This interdisciplinary work bridges biology, geography, and data science to solve complex real-world problems.

 🔭 I’m currently working on mapping endemic flora in the Cape floristic region using GIS tools.